 This pasta salad was an idea I had one Sunday morning while sipping my coffee and watching reruns of Will & Grace.
-I knew I had some asparagus in the refrigerator, and that john.e would need something to take to work for lunch on Monday.
+(That used to be a Sunday morning ritual; I can’t wait until the new shows start up again!)
+I knew I had some asparagus in the refrigerator, and that John.e would need something to take to work for lunch on Monday.

 I knew this pasta salad would be just as fresh on Monday as it was on Sunday morning when I prepared it.
 The lemon juice not only adds a lot of flavour, but helps to keep the asparagus a bright green colour.

 Asparagus season is so short, so I try my best to get my fill of it before the season ends.
 There’s nothing more gratifying than purchasing in-season produce as a great price.
 Even though asparagus is available year-round, it can be quite expensive except for during the month of June or even early July when asparagus is cheap, abundant, and at its best.

 As I previously mentioned, this pasta salad is a great dish to make ahead of time and keep in the refrigerator.
 The fact that you’re adding the fresh lemon zest and lemon juice to this recipe helps to keep the asparagus a bright green colour with a great fresh taste.

 The flavour profile of this pasta salad screams summer.
 You’ve got the fresh asparagus that’s been roasted in butter and olive oil, the saltiness of the sun dried tomatoes, the freshness of the lemon zest and juice, the bright flavours of the green onions, and of course, the addition of the grated parmesan cheese – which, let’s be honest, makes everything better!

 - 1 large bunch of fresh asparagus, about 20-24 spears

 - 1/2 cup chopped sun dried tomatoes, packed in oil

 - ¼ cup parmesan cheese, plus more for garnish